 Computer Lab Access

-If you are having a difficult time keeping up with school work, completing assignments or studying for tests?
-SGEI students can request free tutoring services.
+SGEI students who are having a difficult time keeping up with school work, completing assignments, or studying for tests can request free tutoring services.
 To request tutoring assistance, please speak to your Secondary School Instructor or Post-Secondary Program Coordinator.

 Students at our Kenora campus are eligible to participate in our student council.
 For more information contact our Student Services Coordinator.